RubixML/ML/README.md

 ---
 ### API Reference
-This section breaks down the application programming interface (API) of each component in detail.
+This section breaks down the public application programming interface (API) of each Rubix ML component in detail.

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
 Dataset objects can hold a heterogeneous mix of categorical and continuous data and make it easy to transport data in a canonical way.

 > **Note**: There are two *types* of features that estimators can process i.e *categorical* and *continuous*.
 Any numerical (integer or float) datum is considered continuous and any string datum is considered categorical by convention throughout Rubix.